usnistgov/800-63-3/sp800-63b/sec8_security.md

 - *Something you are* may be replicated.
 An attacker may obtain a copy of the subscriber’s fingerprint and construct a replica - assuming that the biometric system(s) employed do not block such attacks by employing robust liveness detection techniques.

-- *Out of band* verifiers may be intercepted.
-An attacker may receive a challenge or response by evesdropping on the primary or secondary communications channel.
+- *Out of band* secrets may be intercepted.
+An attacker may receive a challenge or response by eavesdropping on the primary or secondary communications channel.
 The attacker might then authenticate their own channel or save the message for later replay.

 This document assumes that the subscriber is not colluding with the attacker who is attempting to falsely authenticate to the verifier.
 With this assumption in mind, the threats to the authenticator(s) used for e-authentication are listed in Table 4, along with some examples.